-In this video interview with EPM staff member Julia Stager, we discuss the question: Would you say love is God’s defining attribute?
+In this video interview with former EPM staff member Julia (Stager) Mayo, we discuss the question: Would you say love is God’s defining attribute?

 Randy: Certainly love is a very important attribute of God.
 God is love, we’re told in 1 John 4:16, so in some senses it is a defining quality of God.
 However, this does not minimize His other qualities, and that’s the problem: when you start saying (as I’ve heard people say) we must interpret all of God’s attributes in light of His love.